MrM8BRH/CRLJ/Miscellaneous/What You Need to Know.md

 Further information on questions and answers, specifically from the perspective of the Islamic religion, can be found at the bottom of the table of contents.

-**Note**

-As of now, I haven't obtained any certificates in the field of cybersecurity.
-However, I hold a bachelor's degree, and I've acquired my knowledge through self-study using freely available online tutorials and materials.